Javauto is an automation language, unique due to its ability to

 This should launch a window that looks like this:

-The Mouse Coordinates field is self explanatory, and the other fields will be covered in greater depth later on.
+The Mouse Coordinates field is self explanatory, and the other

 Sometimes it's useful to freeze the helper to keep the mouse